schaldach/schaldach/README.md

 ## Hi there 👋, I'm a Brazilian Computer Scientist and (aspiring) Data Scientist.
 ### In my profile you will find projects involving Web development, Data Science and Math.

-💻 Technologies you will find in my Github repositories (or that I have worked with) 💻
+💻 Relevant technologies I have worked with 💻
    - CSS
    - HTML
    - JavaScript